ZipCPU/autofpga/README.md

 Solving this multi-language coordination problem is the purpose of autofpga.

-Unlike many of the other tools out there, such as Xilinx's schematic capture, autofpga is not built with the beginner in mind, neither is it built to hide the details of what is going within the project it creates.
-Instead, autofpga is built with the sole purpose of alleviate any burden on the FPGA designer who otherwise has to create and maintain coherency between multiple design files.
+Unlike many of the other tools out there, such as Xilinx's schematic capture, autofpga is not built with the clueless beginner in mind, neither is it built to hide the details of what is going within the project it creates.
+Instead, autofpga is built with the sole purpose of alleviating any burden on the FPGA designer who otherwise has to create and maintain coherency between multiple design files.

 That this program facilitates composing and building new designs from existing components ... is just a bonus.